Deborah Birx: White House Coronavirus Task Force

 On February 27, 2020, Vice President Mike Pence appointed Birx to the position of White House Coronavirus Response Coordinator.
 As part of this role, Birx reported to Pence on the White House Coronavirus Task Force.
 Pence called her his "right arm" on the task force.
 In televised briefings, Birx interpreted data on the virus, urged the public to practice social distancing, and tried to avoid publicly contradicting Trump, who frequently offered unscientific digressions.

 On March 26, 2020, Birx sought to reassure Americans in a press conference that "there is no situation in the United States right now that warrants that kind of discussion [that ventilators or ICU hospital beds might be in limited supply] ...
 You can be thinking about it ... but to say that to the American people, to make the implication that when they need a hospital bed, it's not going to be there, or when they need that ventilator, it's not going to be there, we don't have evidence of that right now."

 Birx led the creation of a reopening plan presented by Trump on April 16, 2020, with voluntary standards for states to end coronavirus lockdowns.

 During the state reopenings, Birx warned individuals to continue precautions against the virus, and opposed some non-essential activities such as professional haircuts.
 "You need to continue to social distance," she said on May 3, 2020.

 In July 2020, a working group convened by Birx ordered hospitals to bypass the Centers for Disease Control and Prevention and instead send all COVID-19 patient information to a database at the Department of Health and Human Services.
 Some health experts opposed the order and warned that the data might become politicized or withheld from the public.
 Birx, who had criticized hospitals and the CDC for being slow to gather data, helped select the data firm Palantir to help run HHS's new system.
+She later joined Palantir's federal advisory board in 2022.

 On August 2, 2020, Birx recommended that people living with someone vulnerable to COVID-19 consider wearing masks at home.
 She said that the United States was in a "new phase" of the coronavirus epidemic that was "extraordinarily widespread".

 On August 10, 2020, Scott Atlas joined the White House, becoming President Trump's top COVID-19 advisor.
 Afterward, Birx traveled to virus hot spots around the United States to work on mask mandates and social distancing guidelines with state and local officials.
 According to CNN, she told a friend that she aimed to take her message directly to the people and sidestep misleading messages disseminated by Atlas.

 Birx visited Minnesota in August and October 2020.
 While in Minnesota, she told Andy Slavitt that she hopes "the election turns out a certain way."